-The site is in close proximity to Cecil Airport.
-Approximately 40 acres are in a 50-foot height restriction zone and the rest of the site and approximately 40 acres are in the 150-foot height restriction zone.
+The site is close to Cecil Airport.
+Approximately 40 acres are in a 50-foot height restriction zone and the rest of the site is in the 150-foot height restriction zone.
 At its closest, the site is also 250 feet from a runway protection zone.
-While the site is in close proximity to the airport, only approximately 2.15 acres on the south side of the site is in a Civilian Notice Zone.
+While the site is close to the airport, only approximately 2.15 acres on the south side of the site is in a Civilian Notice Zone.

-The site is within the Rural Residential (RR) land use category and the applicant requests a land use change from RR to Low Density Residential (LDR).
+The site is within the RR land use category and the applicant requests a land use change from RR to LDR.
 The RR category allows 2 units / acre when both centralized potable water and wastewater are available to the site, as provided in the application.
 The LDR land use category allows 7 units / acre with full urban services.
+The maximum gross density shall be 2 units per acre and the minimum lot size shall be 1/2 of an acre when both centralized potable water and wastewater services are not available.
+The maximum gross density shall be 4 units/acre and the minimum lot size shall be 1/4 of an acre if either one of centralized potable water or wastewater services are not available.
+According to the PUD application, the applicant intends to connect to central water and sewer.

-This is the transmittal round of the large-scale land use amendment.
-The proposed Planned Unit Development (PUD) rezoning will be filed for legislation at the adoption round of the land use amendment.
+This is the adoption round of the large-scale land use amendment.
+The proposed Planned Unit Development (PUD) rezoning has been filed and indicates the applicant intends to build a maximum of 283 single-family dwelling units